Mites-io/spark-server/README.md

 # Mites.io fork

 This fork adds configuration for Docker/Podman.
-This is tested with Podman and podman-compose on Ubuntu 24.04 (install using `sudo apt install podman podman-compose`).
+This is tested with Podman on Ubuntu 24.04 (install using `sudo apt install podman podman-compose`).

-Run with
+Run using podman-compose:

 ```
 $ podman compose build